connormayer/featurizer/README.md

 # Featurizer

-This repository containst the code used in Mayer & Daland (in progress).
+This repository containst the code used in Mayer & Daland (resubmitted).
 This code is made publicly available for use and extension in future research.

 The basic functionality of this code is to take a set of input phonological classes and produce a feature system for that set.
 See the paper for a full description.